philc/book-notes/now say this - heather turgeon.md

     set limits, and guide."
   * Unhelpful view: "kids need tough love.
 That's what makes a good parent."
 More helpful and
     accurate: "how we treat our children affects how they treat everyone else."
-  * Kids might be disobeying at bedtime, but because they've missed mom and want to connect with her, and don't know how to show it.
-This response meets their needs better than a threat of "no story time!"
+  * Kids might be disobeying at bedtime, but it may be because they've missed mom and want to connect with her, and don't know how to show it.
+Attuning to this need will meet their needs better than a threat of "no story time!"
     * "I see silly people running all over the place here.
 Hey, everyone, urgent cuddle 911!
 I've missed you guys so much today.
 I'm excited to see what happens in the next chapter of that book we started last night.
 So teeth and then meet me on the couch!"